 Footscape accommodates walkers in a good village inns/hotels and the best available B&Bs and all rooms have ensuite/private bathroom facilities.
 There are two accommodation standards: A1: hotels/inns/upmarket B&Bs; A2: village inns/B&Bs.
 Superior A* accommodation in luxury small hotels is available on request.

 The route is generally of moderate difficulty – averaging some 17km per day and sections of Day 2 and Day 5 include some strenuous climbs.
-This itinerary may be walked at any time of year, although Day 2 and Day 5 are not recommended during strong winds.
-The best times of year to walk it are May, June, or September.
+This itinerary may be walked at any time of year although Day 2 and Day 5 not recommended at times of strong winds.
+Best times of year to walk it are May, June or September.